Welcome to Options 2022

 Academic subjects offer GCSE qualification.
 In general, subjects offering a GCSE qualification will help you develop new knowledge, skills and understanding through theory, developing your ability to use and apply your knowledge in a variety of contexts.
 GCSEs are assessed at the end of the 2 years through written exam and in some subjects, controlled assessments too.
 Vocational courses are equivalent to GCSEs but there is a greater focus on a real-world approach to learning that is more work-related and practical.
 They are also a good choice for pupils who wish to have a mix of assessment not just final written exams.

 - What is Key Stage 4?

 Key Stage 4 begins at the start of Year 10 and is two years of study leading to GCSE or equivalent qualifications.
-Many pupils go on from Key Stage 4 to study A-Levels in King James’s School Sixth Form and others may go to college or begin employment coupled with training.
+Many pupils go on from Key Stage 4 to study further study at college providers across the city or enter into employment coupled with training.
 Whatever our pupils decide to do, the choices they make now are very important.

 - Why do pupils have to choose?